sean-m/laparoscope/README.md

 - [x] Get-ADSyncSchedulerConnectorOverride

 ## TODO v2
-- [ ] Refactor PowerShell commands into .net framework Windows service sidecar.
+- [x] Refactor PowerShell commands into .net framework Windows service sidecar.
-- [ ] Port Owin MVC app to Asp.Net Core LTS.
+- [x] Port Owin MVC app to Asp.Net Core LTS.
-- [ ] Move authorization processing to Asp.Net Core [resource based authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased?view=aspnetcore-6.0).
+- [ ] ~~Move authorization processing to Asp.Net Core [resource based authorization]~~(https://docs.microsoft.com/en-us/aspnet/core/security/authorization/resourcebased?view=aspnetcore-6.0).
+  - > The current solution works well enough.
+This app is largely stateless and doesn't move tons of data, it can be a little inefficient and not end the world.
+Moving from asp.net to asp.net core has resulted in a nearly 10x reduction in production memory usage.
+I'm ok with 10x.
 - [ ] Create worker service to make batch based information available to query:
   + [ ] Per-connector sync errors
   + [ ] Run history summary